Find the best places to see cherry blossom with SWR

 Cherry blossom at St James's Park

 This is probably the most central place in London where you’ll find cherry blossom trees.
-There are a number dotted around the lake, but for the best shots, head towards Buckingham Palace – face back towards Horse Guards at the eastern end of the lake and you’ll find a cherry blossom tree leaning over the water, framing the fairytale buildings of Whitehall as they peek out beneath the trees.
+There are a number dotted around the lake, but for the best shots, head towards Buckingham Palace.
+Then face back towards Horse Guards at the eastern end of the lake and you’ll find a cherry blossom tree leaning over the water, framing the fairytale buildings of Whitehall as they peek out beneath the trees.
+If you fancy exploring more of the area while you’re there, take a look at these best free walking tours in London

 How to get there: St James’s Park is just a 10-minute walk from London Waterloo.